Changes as of 2024.06.03.02 The “_useipv6.txt” and “_usesteam.txt” files have been moved to the Member’s AppCache directory (%LOCALAPPDATA%\<dir>).

 excludeIPv6OnFarms= ; Comma-separated list of 0 or more of farms to not race using IPv6: (bosrace,sydrace,amstrace)

-On the right side of the =, list the farms that you do NOT want to use IPv6.
-For example, if you find that your ping times to our Amsterdam and Boston farms are better with IPv4, but are better to Sydney with IPv6, you can tell us to not use IPv6 to our Amsterdam or Boston farms, like this:
+On the right side of the =, list the farms you do NOT want to use IPv6.
+For example, if you find that your ping times to our Amsterdam and Boston farms are better with IPv4 but are better to Sydney with IPv6, you can tell us not to use IPv6 to our Amsterdam or Boston farms.

 [Misc]